Charlesan741/SAROS_GUAHAUI/README.md

 # SAROS_GUAHAUI
-App challenge in python with a game.
+App challenge in python with a game. we try to teach peaple abot the stars.